liamkillingstad/PyBer_Analysis/README.md

 ## Results
-From the table *The Summary Data Frame per City Type* we can see the results of the analysis and how city type (rural, urban, or suburban) impacted the total value of fees collected.
+From the table *The Summary Data Frame per City Type* we can see the results of the analysis and how city type (rural, urban, or suburban) impacted the the total amount of rides, drivers and fares from January to early May of 2019.

+*INSERT TABLE*

+*INSERT COMMENT*

 *Total Fare by City Type*
 From the summary DataFrame, the data was pivoted into a new DataFrame, and then grouped by weeks to show the total fares by city type.